Jones Act Claims

 Beard’s background and experience allows him a unique connection with his clients.
 He understands you and he understand the jobs you do working aboard ships, tugs, and fishing vessels.
 Beard knows how serious injury accidents will impact you and your family the rest of your life.
 When Beard tells you he thinks you have a good case, you can be confident that opinion is based upon years of experience in handling Jones Act injury claims.

 If you have been injured while working aboard a ship, tug, ferry, fishing boat, or construction barge, it is important that you fully understand your rights under Federal maritime law and the Jones Act.
-Beard offers free initial consultations; call him toll free to discuss your claim at 1- 800-621-1091.
-You can trust Beard to protect your rights under the Jones Act and to get you fair compensation for the injuries you have suffered.
+Johnson Beard & Trueb PC offers free initial consultations; call them toll free to discuss your claim at 1- 800-621-1091.
+You can trust Johnson Beard & Trueb PC to protect your rights under the Jones Act and to get you fair compensation for the injuries you have suffered.